The Diffuse Radiation Field at High Galactic Latitudes: Results

-Much of the \galex\ Ultraviolet Virgo Cluster Survey (GUVICS: \citet{Boissier2015}) falls within our area and our extracted diffuse values are in excellent agreement in the areas of overlap, despite independent approaches to the extraction of the diffuse radiation from the \galex\ observations. \citet{Boissier2015} derived a linear relationship between the FUV (in \photu ) and the reddening where E(B - V) = $-0.003845 + 8.77\times 10^{-5} \times FUV$ and suggested that the FUV flux may be used to calculate the E(B - V) at a higher spatial resolution and precision than either the \iras\ data \citep{Schlegel1998} or the \planck\ data \citep{PlanckDust2016} allow.
-We have attempted this with our data (Fig. \ref{fig:fuvebv}) but with different relations.
+Much of the \galex\ Ultraviolet Virgo Cluster Survey (GUVICS: \citet{Boissier2015}) falls within our area and our extracted diffuse values are in excellent agreement in the areas of overlap, despite independent approaches to the extraction of the diffuse radiation from the \galex\ observations. \citet{Boissier2015} subtracted what they termed as ``any emission not related to the cirrus'' from the EBL and from unknown Galactic sources, possibly including ``a very diffuse cirrus contribution'' and then derived a linear relationship between the FUV (in \photu ) and the reddening of E(B - V) = $0.02378 + 8.77\times 10^{-5} \times (FUV-315)$, where 315 \photu\ was their offset.
+They suggested that the diffuse UV background could be used to calculate the E(B - V) at a higher spatial resolution and precision than either the \iras\ data \citep{Schlegel1998} or the \planck\ data \citep{Planck_thermal_dust2014}.
+This method does indeed show promise and we have attempted the same with our data over both poles (Fig. \ref{fig:fuvebv}) using Planck reddening.
+We found relations of E(B - V) = $ 0.01124 + 1.119 \times 10^{-4} \times (FUV - 250)$ over the much larger area we observe in the NGP and E(B - V) = $ 0.01288 + 4.6841 \times 10^{-5} \times (FUV - 212)$ in the SGP.
 As \citet{Boissier2015} point out, the FUV emission is dependent on the geometry of the stars and the dust and care has to be taken when using the \galex\ data to predict extinction over the sky.